What is beneficial ownership?

-We release all of our data as an open ledger, formatted using the Beneficial Ownership Data Standard (BODS).
+We release all of our data openly for anyone to reuse, formatted using the Beneficial Ownership Data Standard (BODS).

-This data is updated monthly, and made available as a free download under the Open Data Commons Attribution License.
+This data is updated regularly, and made available as a free download under the Open Data Commons Attribution License.

 With provenance and history